DelphinusLab/continuation-batcher/README.md

 ![Alt text](./images/prove-agg-instance-mode.png?raw=true "Two modes to carry the instances of target proofs")

 ## Description the batch schema when connecting proofs
-When connecting proofs (mainly plonkish KZG backend), we need to provide two groups of attributes that decides
-1. How the proof is batched
-2. What are the extra connections between different proofs.

 When batch proofs, we are infact writing the verifying function into circuits.
 Thus we need to specify the compoments of the circuits we used to construct the final verifying circuit.
 The main conponents of the verifing cicruit contains the challenge circuit (the hash we use to generate the challenge), the ecc circuit (what is used to generate msm and pairing), the proof relation circuit (what is used to describe the relation between proofs, their instances, commitments, etc)

-1. The hash circuit has three different type
+1. The challenge circuit has three different type
 ```
 hashtype: Poseidon | Sha256 | Keccak
 ```

 2. The ecc circuit has two options.
 One is use the ecc circuit with lookup features.
 This circuit can do ecc operation with minimized rows thus can be used to batch a relatively big amount of target circuits.
 The other option is to use a concise ecc circuit.
 This circuit do not use the lookup feature thus generate a lot rows when doing ecc operation.
 This ecc circuit is usually used at the last around of batch as the solidity for this circuit is much more gas effective.

-3. The proof relation circuit can be described in a json with commitment arithments.
-The commitment arithments has three categories: equivalents, expose and absorb.
+3. The proof relation circuit is configurable.
+It can be described in a json with commitment arithments and the commitment arithments has three categories: equivalents, expose and absorb.

 **Example: A simple proof relation sheet with commitment arithments**
 ```